re-data/re-data/README.md

 # Community

-Join [Slack](http://redata.team/slack) for general questions about using re_data, problems, and discussions with people making it :slightly_smiling_face:
+Join [Slack](http://redata.team/slack) for questions about using re_data and discussion with people making it :slightly_smiling_face:

 # Integrations